Asbestos

 - handle asbestos waste;

-- know the asbestos content of the air and the established exposure limit value.
+- know the asbestos content in the air and the established exposure limit value.

 Reducing health risks

-Asbestos work must be carried out in such a way that the worker's exposure to asbestos dust is kept to a minimum and remains below the limit value.
+Asbestos work must be carried out in such a way that exposure to asbestos dust is kept to a minimum and remains below the limit value.
 To reduce exposure:

-- limit the number of workers exposed to asbestos;
+- limit the number of workers who may be exposed to asbestos;

-- work is carried out in such a way that asbestos or materials containing asbestos are removed from a building or other object before demolition begins, unless this activity increases the risk of workers being exposed to asbestos;
+- work is carried out in such a way that asbestos or materials containing asbestos are removed from the building or other object before demolition begins, unless this would increase the risk of exposure to asbestos for workers;

-- when demolishing a structure containing brittle asbestos or removing the asbestos, the area of exposure to the asbestos is separated from the surrounding environment by a negatively pressurised hermetic zone;
+- when demolishing structures containing brittle asbestos or removing asbestos, the area exposed to asbestos is separated from the surrounding environment by means of a negatively pressurised hermetic zone;

-- prevent the transfer of asbestos from the workplace to another place by workers' clothing or otherwise;
+- prevent the transfer of asbestos from the workplace to another place by the clothing of workers or otherwise;

-- asbestos and asbestos-containing materials are stored and transported in closed packaging;
+- store and transport asbestos and materials containing asbestos in sealed packaging;

-- all rooms or equipment that involve asbestos work are regularly cleaned and maintained.
+- all rooms or equipment that are used in asbestos work must be cleaned and maintained regularly.

 Low-risk asbestos work

-Low-risk work is defined as work in which workers' exposure to asbestos does not exceed the established limit value of 0.1 fibres per cubic centimetre of inhaled air (100,000 fibres per m3) measured or calculated as a weighted average over an eight-hour exposure period.
+Low-risk work is defined as work in which the exposure of workers to asbestos does not exceed the established limit value of 0.01 fibres per cubic centimetre of inhaled air, measured or calculated as a weighted average over an eight-hour exposure period.